All Episodes

 But in the middle of all of this, the left-wing performers that were there, she comes up with the Make America Great Again dress.

-She looks, by the way, a whole lot better than Madonna or Ashley Judd, even Madonna in our prime.
+She looks, by the way, a whole lot better than Madonna or Ashley Judd, even Madonna in her prime.

 And I thought it was really cool.

-Which is so cool because the, you know, whenever a singer or somebody in in Hollywood wants to get famous, they usually show up in like what I call the J-Lo dress.
+And then on the red carpet, she initially wore a white cover-up of the gown, removing it to reveal this thing, which is so cool because whenever a singer or somebody in Hollywood wants to get famous, they usually show up in like what I call the J-Lo dress.

-And that then becomes the talked-about item at whatever the award ceremony.
+And that then becomes the talked about item at whatever the awards ceremony.

 Let's pat ourselves on the back ceremony that they always have with these things.